CliMA/Oceananigans.jl/docs/src/installation_instructions.md

 from the terminal, which will run all the commands in that script and subsequently close Julia.
 This is equivalent to opening the Julia REPL inside your project directory and typing each of those commands by hand (or simply issuing `include("my_oceananigans_script.jl")` in the REPL), with the exception that the REPL will remain open after the commands in this case.

-If you want to run Oceananigans on a GPU and are using a HPC system, an extra step generally has to be added: submitting the job to request GPU resources.
-This is usually done with the `slurm` or `PBS` job schedulers.
-We recommend checking the cluster documentation for information on how to submit jobs that require GPU resources.